-All databases will either provide links to the whole article for you to read and print it out, or will provide enough detail for you to be able to find it in the library or elsewhere.
+All databases will either provide links to the whole article for you to read, print or download, or will provide enough detail for you to be able to find it in the library or elsewhere.

 Why use them?

-Using Library databases will save you time and effort compared to searching individual journals or wading through web search results.
-You should also use academic databases rather than Google or Wikipedia because the information included in the databases will be of a high academic quality.
+Using Library databases can save you time and effort compared to searching individual journals or wading through web search results.
+You should also use academic databases because the information included in the databases will most likely be of a high academic quality.